Geometric Mixing, Peristalsis, and the Geometric Phase of the Stomach: Results

 Let us now consider the long-term fluid dynamics elicited by a repeated realization of the same contractible non-reciprocal loop that induces a given map.
 The dynamics is described by the repeated iteration of this map that acts as the stroboscopic map of the time-periodic Hamiltonian system constituted by the incompressible flow periodically driven by the motion of the walls.
 For small loops, the map is a small perturbation of the identity that can be thought of as the implementation of the Euler algorithm for a putative continuous time dynamical system defined by this perturbation.
-Therefore, in 2D we expect that the iterations of the map will closely lie on the trajectories of this 2D continuous system which is integrable.
-Therefore, fluid particles will mix very slowly in space.
-This is nicely illustrated in Fig.~\ref{jb_phase}(a), where even for a square loop formed with values as large as $\theta = \pi/2$ the position of the fluid particles after successive loops smoothly shift along the closed curves that are the trajectories of the referred continuous dynamics.
+Therefore, in 2D we expect that the iterations of the map will closely follow the trajectories of this 2D continuous system which is integrable.
+Therefore, fluid particles will mix very slowly in space: this is, so to speak, mixing by "quasi-static" fluids.
+This is nicely illustrated in Fig.~\ref{jb_phase}(a), where even for a square loop formed with values as large as $\theta = \pi/2$ the positions of fluid particles after successive loops smoothly shift along the closed curves that are the trajectories of the continuous dynamics.
 The trajectories are composed of segments that nearly follow the integrable trajectories of a 2D flow (approximated as an Euler map) until it reaches the region of large phase, where chaos and heteroclinic tangles occur.
 There the particle jumps into another quasi-integrable trajectory, until it again reaches the region of large phase.
-In typical Hamiltonian chaos (the standard map, for example) the map is not a perturbation of the identity but a perturbation of a linear shear ($I'=I$, $\varphi'=\varphi+I'$) for which reason this behavior is not normally seen.
+In typical Hamiltonian chaos (the standard map, for example) the map is not a perturbation of the identity but a perturbation of a linear shear (i.e. with the canonical action-angle dynamical variables (I,$ \varphi$) following $I'=I$, $\varphi'=\varphi+I'$) for which reason this behavior is not normally seen \cite{JoseSaletan,lichtenberg}.
+The structure of chaos in this class of dynamics has been greatly overlooked in the literature, and the present research opens a new avenue to the understanding of this associated problem.